AqwamCreates/DataPredict-Neural/docs/API/Containers/BaseContainer.md

 ### slowBackwardPropagate()

-Performs gradient descent after all weight loss tensors are received from all weight blocks.
+Performs the gradient descent after all weight loss tensors are received from all weight blocks.

 ```

-Sequential:fastBackwardPropagate(lossTensor: tensor)
+Sequential:slowBackwardPropagate(lossTensor: tensor)

 ```